-The Company offers solutions to help manage the requirements mandated by the Centers for Medicare and Medicaid Services ("CMS").
+CorVel offers solutions to help manage the requirements mandated by the Centers for Medicare and Medicaid Services ("CMS").
 Services include Medicare set asides and agent reporting services to help employers comply with new CMS reporting legislation.
-As an assigned agent, CorVel can provide services for responsible reporting entities (known as RREs), such as insurers and employers.
+As an assigned agent, CorVel can provide services for responsible reporting entities ("RREs"), such as insurers and employers.
 As an experienced information-processing provider, CorVel is able to electronically submit files to the CMS in compliance with timelines and reporting requirements.